 In Other Relationships

-Unconditional Positive Regard in this situation would be your partner letting you know that it bothers them and even if you still decide to go, putting their best foot forward and being supportive.
+Unconditional Positive Regard in this situation would be letting your partner know that it bothers them and, even if you still decide to go, putting their best foot forward and being supportive.

-What this really means is that there is an open line of communication between you and your partner.
-The biggest part is knowing when to accept a behavior because it won't matter much long term, and when you do not accept a behavior because it will turn into a problem.
+This really means that there is an open line of communication between you and your partner.
+The biggest part is knowing when to accept a behavior because it won't matter much long term, and when you do not accept it, it will become a problem.

 Other examples of Unconditional Positive Regard in Relationships include:

-- Handling information that your partner tells you in a mature and positive way, even if you don’t like it
+• Handling information that your partner tells you maturely and positively, even if you don’t like it

-This practice of Unconditional Positive Regard in its simplest form is respecting another person’s decision to do what they are going to do.
+In its simplest form, this practice of Unconditional Positive Regard is respecting another person’s decision to do what they will do.
 Because we are all people with our own thoughts and feelings towards things, and they aren’t always unanimously agreed upon.

 How to Apply Unconditional Positive Regard to the People In Your Life

 People have a lot going on.
 We are stressed, inundated with information, and expected to produce results faster than ever.
-If you want to bring more UPR into your life, you first have to slow down.
+To bring more UPR into your life, you must first slow down.
 When you communicate with others, see them as people.
-Be mindful in your interactions and listen to what the other person is saying.
+Be mindful and listen to what the other person is saying.
 What are they looking for?
 What do they want?
 How can you help each other?

-Not every person is going to have the same type of regard for you, but that's okay.
-When you are dealing with irritating people, remind yourself to let the little things go.
+Not everyone will have the same regard for you, but that's okay.
+When dealing irritating people, remind yourself to let the little things go.
 Tallying up a big list of points against a person is not what unconditional positive regard is about.
 UPR suggests that you look beyond a person's actions or intentions and continue to seek positive outcomes.

 Summary: What is Unconditional Positive Regard in Psychology?